yousufmsoliman/geometry-central/docs/mutable_mesh_docs.md

 After constructing an initial halfedge mesh from polygon soup, there is a useful canonical structure in the way elements are ordered.
 That is, the ordering of halfedges is the same as if you traversed the faces in order, and traversed the halfedges within each face.
 The ordering of the edges corresponds to the first time one of the adjacent halfedges appears in the halfedge ordering (TODO reference some docs on this).

 As we modify the mesh, this canonical ordering is not necessarily preserved.
 The mesh is not "broken" in any sense, but you might like to make use of this canonical ordering in your code.
-For instance, the visualization library Polyscope uses this ordering to abtract over halfedge mesh data structures, so a mesh must be canonical when used with Polyscope.
+For instance, the visualization library Polyscope uses this ordering to abstract over halfedge mesh data structures, so a mesh must be canonical when used with Polyscope.

 To permute the elements in to the canonical ordering, call `mesh->canonicalize()`.
 The invalidation rules mentioned above apply to this operation, and `MeshData<>` containers will be automatically updated.